gnosis/dx-docs/source/dutchx-as-an-open-protocol.md

 Check out this [Security in DutchX](./security-of-the-contracts.html) document for more information.

 ## Services, API, Bots and CLI
-Another important piece on the DutchX is the [DutchX services](https://github.com/gnosis/dx-services) project.
+Another important piece of the DutchX is the [DutchX services](https://github.com/gnosis/dx-services) project.

 This project uses the smart contract as a base layer, and builds some repositories, services and utilities on top of it.